-Constructed in 1929 (1), the Olive Hill, Kentucky High School rests atop a hill overlooking downtown.
-The three-story brick structure, once a focal point of the small eastern Kentucky town, could be accessed by its 103 stone steps that were constructed by the local chapter of the Works Progress Administration in the 1930s (1).
-The high school closed in the 1970s when a new facility was constructed on the outskirts of town and the building was repurposed into an elementary school.
+The Olive Hill High School is located in Olive Hill, Kentucky and was constructed in 1929 1 on an overlook of downtown.
+It was accessible from 103 stone steps that were constructed by the local chapter of the Works Progress Administration in the 1930s.1 The high school was closed in the 1970s when a new facility was constructed on the outskirts of town and the building was repurposed as an elementary school.

 - “Kentucky’s Historic Schools Initiative.”
 Olive Hill High School.
 KYHeritage Council, May 5, 2003.
 May 30, 2007 Article.